-Sullivan County Public Health Services has been preparing to respond to health related emergencies for many years.
+Sullivan County Public Health has been preparing to respond to health related emergencies for many years.
 Extensive planning efforts have been undertaken to ensure that our public health staff and the community's first responders are fully prepared for any type of emergency that has the potential to impact the health of the public.
-Through the coordination of Sullivan County Public Health Services, law enforcement agencies, hospitals, the Sullivan County Emergency Management / Homeland Security Department, and the Local Emergency Planning Council, emergency preparedness plans are continually updated, improved and practiced to ensure the safety and well being of all residents.
+Through the coordination of Sullivan County Public Health, law enforcement agencies, hospitals, the Sullivan County Emergency Management / Homeland Security Department, and the Local Emergency Planning Council, emergency preparedness plans are continually updated, improved and practiced to ensure the safety and well being of all residents.

 To volunteer for the Sullivan County Public Health Response Team

 please visit the Volunteer Management System site for Sullivan County and follow the steps to sign up.

 You may contact Jenna Knox at (845) 292-5910 or

 Knowledge is power.
 See this link (Aware Prepare) for detailed tips and helpful information.

 The best way for you and your family to be safe is to be as prepared as possible before an emergency such as a man made, health-related, or natural disaster strikes.
 In keeping with long-standing emergency preparedness guidelines, families should plan to store enough food, water and personal necessities for a 3 - 4 day period, in the event that they have to remain inside their home for their safety.
 Also consider putting together a family emergency plan, so that all family members (e.g., schoolchildren or homebound relatives) can be cared for in case the primary caregivers are unable to return home at their usual times.
 For more information visit www.ready.gov